-- Abit Hong Kong Limited ("Abit Hong Kong"), a company established under the laws of Hong Kong SAR and a wholly-owned subsidiary of Abits Group Inc; - Abit USA Inc ("Abit USA"), a company incorporated in the state of Delaware, United States and a wholly-owned subsidiary of Abit Hong Kong Limited; - Beijing Bitmatrix Technology Co.
-Ltd. ("Bitmatrix"), a company incorporated under the laws of the People's Republic of China and a wholly-owned subsidiary of Abit Hong Kong Limited
+- Abit Hong Kong Limited ("Abit Hong Kong"), a company established under the laws of Hong Kong SAR and a wholly-owned subsidiary of Abits Group Inc; - Abit USA, Inc ("Abit USA"), a company incorporated in the State of Delaware, and a wholly-owned subsidiary of Abit Hong Kong; - Beijing Bitmatrix Technology Co.
+Ltd. ("Bitmatrix"), a company incorporated under the laws of the People's Republic of China and a wholly-owned subsidiary of Abit Hong Kong - Abits Inc ("Abit"), a company incorporated in the State of Delaware, and a wholly-owned subsidiary of Abit Hong Kong;

-Unless the context indicates otherwise, all references to "China" and the "PRC" refer to the People's Republic of China, all references to "Renminbi" or "RMB" are to the legal currency of the People's Republic of China, all references to "U.S. dollars," "dollars," "dollars" and "\$" are to the legal currency of the United States.
+Unless the context indicates otherwise, all references to "China" and the "PRC" refer to the People's Republic of China, all references to "Renminbi" or "RMB" are to the legal currency of the People's Republic of China, all references to "U.S. dollars," "dollars" and "\$" are to the legal currency of the United States.
 This annual report contains translations of Renminbi amounts into U.S. dollars at specified rates solely for the convenience of the reader.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this report could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.